Donald Enlow: Career

 Over his lifetime, Enlow amassed over 100,000 slides of bone specimen that were useful in bone morphology and histology.
 Before his death, he gave the collection as a gift to Hard Tissue Research Unit at New York University College of Dentistry.
-The bone specimens in these slides come from every vertebrate group in this world such as fish, mammals etc.
+The bone specimens in these slides come from a wide range of vertebrate groups, including fish and mammals.

 In his honor, New York University held "Donald H. Enlow International Research Symposium: An Integrative Approach to Skeletal Biology in 2006 to commemorate 50th anniversary of Enlow's first published paper in Texas Journal of Science.
 He retired in 1992 after 15 years of service at Case Western University.

 Enlow was diagnosed with Myasthenia gravis and he later died at the age of 84 in Wisconsin.